packit/packit.dev/content/docs/CLI/push-updates.md

 Push the Bodhi updates that have been in testing for more than 'Stable days' (7 by default) to the stable.

+If you are not authenticated with the bodhi server, please make sure that you navigate in your browser to the URL provided by the bodhi-client and then paste the `code=XX...` to the terminal when prompted.

 ## Help